Skip to main content

 Merging Global Ocean Currents with Local Tidal Currents

-In some regions, you'll notice areas where the global ocean current (RTOFS Global Ocean model) intersects with local high-resolution tidal currents.
+In some regions, you'll notice areas where the global ocean current (Mercator Global Ocean model) intersects with local high-resolution tidal currents.
 This intersection can sometimes result in straight lines within rectangular boxes on the map.

-This occurs because we merge two distinct data sets in the source and the resolution, the RTOFS global ocean currents and local tidal currents.
+This occurs because we merge two distinct data sets in the source and the resolution, the Mercator global ocean currents and local tidal currents.
 Unfortunately, the global Ocean Current Models are at a low resolution and do not have any predictions close to the coast.
 Therefore, the transition from Ocean Current data to Tidal Currents is not accurately modelled.
 This limitation is due to the resolution of the ocean current model.

 Resolution Options